Research Coordinator / LecturerBTh (Kingsley), MA Biblical Studies (Kingsley), MA Theological Studies (Asbury), PhD (La Trobe)

 - Eighteenth-century Religion and Politics

 - The Trinity and the Doctrine of Sanctification

-Associate Professor Glen O’Brien is currently co-supervising five PhD candidates on a range of topics including the worship life of Jesus, Post-independence proliferations of prophets in Ghana, the reception of Charles Wesley’s hymns in the spiritual literacy of Australian Methodists, Gender inequality in The Salvation Army, and Catherine Clibborn-Booth (‘la Maréchale’) as a preacher whose work subverted male authority.
+Associate Professor Glen O’Brien is currently co-supervising five PhD candidates on a range of topics including the worship life of Jesus, the role of social constructionism in theological beliefs, post-independence proliferations of prophets in Ghana, gender inequality in The Salvation Army, and Catherine Clibborn-Booth (‘la Maréchale’) as a preacher whose work subverted male authority.